jeremy-banks/devops/README.md

 # DevOps

 ## Project Goals
-1. Create my ideal codebase to "lift and shift" a startup into AWS and EKS
+1. Create my ideal codebase to "lift and shift" a startup or small organization into AWS and EKS
 1. Using minimal number tools with high market share utilization (eg terraform, eksctl, helm)
 1. Demo with k8s nginx welcome page